swaptacular/swpt_accounts/protocol.rst

    `PreparedTransfer`_ messages will be calculated by adding ``commit_period`` seconds to the ``prepared_at`` timestamp.
-The value of this filed MUST be the same for all accounts with the given debtor, MUST be a positive number, and SHOULD be equal or bigger than ``86400`` (24 hours).
+The value of this filed MUST be the same for all accounts with the given debtor, MUST be a non-negative number, and SHOULD be equal or bigger than ``86400`` (24 hours).

 ts : date-time